awsdocs/aws-certificate-user-guide/doc_source/managed-renewal.md

 # Managed Renewal for ACM's Amazon\-Issued Certificates<a name="managed-renewal"></a>

 ACM provides managed renewal for your Amazon\-issued SSL/TLS certificates\.
 This includes both public and private certificates issued by using ACM\.
 ACM tries to renew the certificates before they expire\.
 If possible, ACM renews your certificates automatically with no action required from you\.
+A certificate is eligible for renewal if it is associated with another AWS service, such as Elastic Load Balancing or CloudFront, or if it has been exported since being issued or last renewed\.

 **Note**
  Automatic renewal is not available for ACM Private CA certificates for which ACM does not create the private key and certificate signing request \(CSR\), such as certificates issued directly from your ACM Private CA without ACM certificate management\.
 Additionally, automatic renewal is not available for [imported certificates](import-certificate.md)\.
 For more information, see [How Manual Domain Validation Works](http://docs.aws.amazon.com/acm/latest/userguide/how-domain-validation-works.html#how-manual-domain-validation-works)\.